"Let's Face the Facts!"

 The Oregon Womens Ambulance Corps

-While men also volunteered, it was women who made up for most of the shortages in a wide range of medically related services.
+While men also volunteered, it was women who made up for most of the shortages in medically related services.
 Two important examples were the Oregon Womens Ambulance Corps and the expanded role of nurses aides.
 The Oregon Womens Ambulance Corps described itself as "a non-profit, and non-political organization of intelligent women who have banded together for training in the fields in which women could be most useful in any local or national emergency."
 The group, which assumed a quasi-military structure, was headed by Colonel Ann Schmeer, while its advisory board was populated by men.
 The corps accepted female U.S. citizens who were over 18 years old, provided they presented reasonable personal appearance, showed good moral character, and had a driver

 license.
 Mandatory training included military drill, first aid and litter drill, communication (signaling, short wave, Morse code, etc.), motor mechanics, and fire fighting.
 Members were called on to earn a chauffeur's license as well.Footnote 5